Learning Resources and Technology Center

 PHOTOCOPY, SCAN & FAX SERVICES

 A coin-operated photocopier is located on the right side when entering the library.
-You will be charged 10¢ for each b/w copy and 50¢ for each color copy.
+You will be charged 10¢ for each black and white copy and 25¢ for each color copy.
 The photocopier can make letter or legal-sized copies and double-sided copies.
-It has a zoom feature and the ability to lighten or darken a copy.
+There are zoom features and the ability to lighten or darken copies.

 Computer Workstation Printing

 To send/receive a fax, contact a library staff member during regular library hours.
-The charge for each fax is $1.00 per page.
+Faxing is free of charge.

 Documents can be scanned from the photocopier.
-Scanning can either be saved to a flash drive via the USB port or sent electronically via email from the photocopier.
-There is not cost for scanning.
+Scanning can either be saved to a flash drive via the USB port or sent electronically by email from the photocopier.
+There is no cost for scanning.
 Please ask a Library staff for assistance if needed.

 First, you need to activate your library account.
 To do this, you will need to stop by the library, call at 803-793-5215 or 5212, or email the library using the form for Ask-A-Librarian found on the library’s webpage.
-Then you are ready to check out library materials.
+Then you will be ready to check out library materials.

 Use the Online Catalog to find books, newspapers, DVDs and other resources located in the library.
 Search by Title, Author, Subject or Keyword.

-You can see the status if items you have checked out, place holds, or renew materials by logging on to your library account:
+You can see the status of items you have checked out, place holds, or renew materials by logging on to your library account: